 What are the hazards?
 Who might be harmed and how?
-What are you already doing to control the risks?
 Probability of occurrence with control?
 Further action required equipment Bank Safety volunteers briefed to use emergency stop buttons if necessary to loss to pumps retrieve equipment before it can enter the pumps.